-The Company has a limited operating history and has not generated revenue from intended operations.
+The Company has a limited history and has not generated revenue from intended operations.
 The Company's business and operations are sensitive to general business and economic conditions in the U.S. along with local, state, and federal governmental policy decisions.
 A host of factors beyond the Company's control could cause fluctuations in these conditions.
-Adverse conditions may include: recession, downturn or otherwise, government policy changes, changes to minim wages and employee benefit requirements, consumer tastes and trends, negative press, or competition from other restaurants.
+Adverse conditions may include: recession, downturn or otherwise, local competition, changes in consumer taste, and changes in governmental policy.
 These adverse conditions could affect the Company's financial condition and the results of its operations.